fzh0917/Repo/README.md

 |   |   |   |   ├── VOT2018 -> /opt/data/VOT2018
 |   |   |   |   └── VOT2018.json
 ```
+* Notes

-i.
+> i.
 Star notation(*): just for training.
 You can ignore these datasets if you just want to test the tracker.
+>
-ii.
+> ii.
 In this case, we create soft links for every dataset.
 The real storage location of all datasets is `/home/username/data/`.
 You can change them according to your situation.
+>
-iii.
+> iii.
 The `VOT2018.json` file can be download from [here](https://drive.google.com/file/d/15iXOqZhPAJ-EnaMTLUsJkwMsUCneUq4V/view?usp=sharing).

 * Download the models we trained.